DAK calls for mutant testing as Covid-19 cases resurge | Greater Kashmir

-As Covid-19 raises its ugly head once again in Kashmir, Doctors Association Kashmir (DAK) on Friday called for genetic testing of Covid-19 positive samples to look for any mutated strain of the virus that could be responsible for resurgence of cases in the valley.
+Doctors Association Kashmir (DAK) on Friday called for genetic testing of COVID-19 positive samples to look for any mutated strain of the virus that could be responsible for resurgence of cases in the valley.

-“We were witnessing a decline in cases couple of weeks ago, and all of a sudden with the same behavior among people a fresh wave of Covid-19 has erupted in the valley which could be because of a mutant,” said DAK President and influenza expert Dr Nisar ul Hassan.
+“We were witnessing a decline in cases couple of weeks ago, and all of a sudden with the same behavior among people a fresh wave of Covid-19 has erupted in the valley which could be because of a mutant,” said DAK President and influenza expert Dr Nisar ul Hassan in a statement.

 “Genetic testing would not only detect the known mutants that might have sneaked into the valley, but also check whether any mutant has emerged within the region.”